hyperwatch/hyperwatch/docs/configuration.md

 The constants configuration is done with the help of the [rc](https://www.npmjs.com/package/rc) node module.

-Our recommended way to configure the constants is to add a `.access-watchrc` at the root of your project folder.
+Our recommended way to configure the constants is to add a `.hyper-watchrc` at the root of your project folder.

 This file can be in either `JSON` (recommended) or `ini` format.